Home » Water Quality » Well Water » 5 Reasons Why There is Sand in Your Well Water (And Solutions)

 Always Reach Out to a Professional When in Doubt

-Professionals have tools that you may not have at your disposal, such as well cameras that go down the well to inspect the entirety of your well’s screen on their way down.
+Professionals have advanced tools that you may not have at your disposal, such as well cameras used to inspect the entirety of the well for damage.

 Consider Installing a Centrifugal Sand Separator

-You should consider installing a centrifugal sand separator in-between the pressure tank and the well to filter sand and sediment before it enters the home.
-Centrifugal separator is a machine that uses centrifugal, gravitational and inertial forces to divide two or more substances.
+You should consider installing a centrifugal sand separator between the pressure tank and the well to filter sand and sediment before they enter the home.
+A centrifugal separator is a machine that uses centrifugal, gravitational, and inertial forces to divide two or more substances.
 It has an efficiency rate of up to 98% on all mesh particles.

-For wells, centrifugal separator works by pulling large particles in water into a separator.
-Gravity then separates the solid particles from liquids, making it possible for water to rise above sand and other solid particles.
+For wells, a centrifugal separator works by pulling large particles in the water into a separator.
+Gravity then separates the solid particles from liquids, making it possible for the water to rise above sand and other solid particles.

-When the separator chamber gets filled with sand, you’ll have to drain it by loosening the ball valve usually located at the bottom of the separator.
-This can be done both manually or automatically, depending on whether your system has an auto-flushing valve.
+When the separator chamber gets filled with sand, you’ll have to drain it by loosening the ball valve, usually located at the bottom of the separator.
+This can be done either manually or automatically, depending on whether your system has an auto-flushing valve.

 Consider Using a Spin-down Filter